holstegelab/aghub_docs/agh_installing_software.md

 Steps:

 1. Create a conda environment on your local machine.
-For example, you can create a conda environment with the name 'myenv' by running the command `conda create -n myenv`
+For example, you can create a conda environment with the name 'myenv' by running the command `conda create -n myenv`.
+Activate this environment with `conda activate myenv`.
    >[!NOTE]
    > This assumes you have installed conda already, if not, we recommend the [Miniforge](https://github.com/conda-forge/miniforge#mambaforge) installer.
    > If you are using 'Mamba' (faster alternative for Conda), you should replace `conda` with the `mamba` command in the following steps (except for `conda-pack`).